mrmarkfrench/silverpop-php-connector/README.md

 ## Latest Version

-The latest version is 1.2.2, and can be found in the version_1 branch.
+Release versions are available as a tagged release.
 If you'd prefer the latest ongoing development version, it's in the master branch.

 ## Installation